-Tune as follows for a soprano ukulele: The first string should be tuned down to G. Now pick the sting with the tuner clipped onto the headstock.
-It will most likely show an arrow moving either left or right – tighten or loosen the tuners to centre the note.
-Some tuners have a green light that will flash when the correct note is reached.
-Follow the same steps for the C, E and A strings.
+Tune for a soprano ukulele: The first string should be tuned down to G. Now pick the sting with the tuner clipped onto the headstock.
+It will likely show an arrow moving either left or right – tighten or loosen the tuners to center the note.
+Some tuners have a green light that will flash when the right note is reached.
+Follow the same steps for the C, E, and A strings.

-- My own subjective precision rating: 5/5
+- My subjective precision rating: is 5/5

 2. AP Tuner

 The AP Tuner software is a tuner that works from the sounds captured by your computer’s microphone.
-It works exactly the same way as a common tuner, but isn’t quite so accurate.
+It works the same way as a standard tuner but could be more accurate.

-- Price: $ 0.00 ($ 10.00 if you have to buy a microphone for your computer)
+- Price: $ 0.00 ($ 10.00 if you have to buy a microphone for your computer

-- My own subjective precision rating: 4/5
+- My subjective precision rating: is 4/5

 3. Using a tuning fork or video.

-Pitch pipes are available for ukuleles, though they’re not always easy to come across.
-This method can be a bit difficult for beginners, as you have to judge when the notes are identical.
+Pitch pipes are available for ukuleles, though they’re sometimes easy to come across.
+This method can be difficult for beginners, as you have to judge when the notes are identical.
 You can find them more easily on the internet.
-Working in the same way as a tuning fork, there are YouTube videos that give you the correct notes as a reference to tune to.
-Obviously if you have a friend with a tuned ukulele, you can simply compare tuning string by string.
+Working in the same way as a tuning fork, there are YouTube videos that give you the right notes as a reference to tune in.
+You can compare tuning string by string if you have a friend with a tuned ukulele.

 4. With the help of a guitar

 Assuming you have a perfectly tuned guitar available, you can use it as the basis for tuning your ukulele.
 This sometimes proves a little difficult for beginners.
-The following notes are identical on the guitar and ukulele – the string count is from bottom (the closest to the floor) to the top (closest to your face):
+The following notes are identical on the guitar and ukulele – the string count is from the bottom (the closest to the floor) to the top (closest to your face):

-- Price: $ 0.00 (unless you have to buy a guitar)
+Price: $ 0.00 (unless you have to buy a guitar)

 5. With the help of a piano

-- Price: $ 0.00 (unless you have to buy a piano )
+Price: $ 0.00 (unless you have to buy a piano )

-This method is awful, and very difficult, due mainly to not having any reference.
+This method is awful and very difficult, due mainly to needing references.
 You can use the call tone on your phone as a reference – depending on the region and operator, or a fork tuning fork.
-Once you have one string tuned, using whichever method, you will have to compare it with the others following the formula below
+Once you have one string tuned, use whichever method you will have to compare it with the others following the formula below.

-- Price: Your soul and your happiness.
-Never, ever tune this way – just buy a digital tuner.
+Price: Your soul and your happiness.
+Never, ever tune this way – buy a digital tuner.